stasyanko/monnblanc-principles/README.md

 - they are too academic and are hard to understand for beginners
 - people in a team of developers often understand them in a different way (even single responsibility principle is often understood in a different manner)

+Also let me say at once: MONNBLANC is not a replacement of SOLID principles, it is an addition to them.

 Besides, modern OOP is actually not what it was meant to be.

 Let's call it "mainstream OOP".